marijnh/Eloquent-JavaScript/11_async.md

 {{index "Promise class", "asynchronous programming", "resolving (a promise)", "then method", "callback function"}}

 This is what the standard class `Promise` is for.
 A _promise_ is a receipt representing a value that may not be available yet.
-It provies a `then` method that allows you to register a function that should be called when the action it is waiting for finishes.
+It provides a `then` method that allows you to register a function that should be called when the action it is waiting for finishes.
 When the promise is _resolved_, meaning its value becomes available, such functions (there can be multiple) are called with the result value.
-It is possible call `then` on a promise that has already resolved—your function will still be called.
+It is possible to call `then` on a promise that has already resolved—your function will still be called.

 {{index "Promise.resolve function"}}